Amy Cooper charged in Central Park false report against Black bird watcher

 Amy Cooper followed up with her threat, telling the police on the phone that "he is recording me and threatening myself and my dog," according to the video.
 Officers arrived but didn't make any arrest.

-Mayor Bill de Blasio also weighed shortly after the incident became public, calling Amy Cooper's actions "racism, plain and simple."
+Mayor Bill de Blasio weighed in shortly after the incident became public, calling Amy Cooper's actions "racism, plain and simple."

+Robert Barnes, an attorney who says he represents Amy Cooper, told ABC News in a statement that she will be found not guilty in the case.

+"The rush to judgment by some in the public, in this cancel culture epidemic, will be proven as wrong as cancel culture itself.
+She lost her job, her home, and her public life," Barnes told ABC News.
+"Now some demand she lose her freedom?
+How many lives are we going to destroy over misunderstood 60-second videos on social media?"

-Amy Cooper later issued an apology for the incident, to which Christian Cooper accepted.
+The day after the incident, Amy Cooper issued an apology to Chris Cooper.

+"I want to apologize to Chris Cooper for my actions when I encountered him in Central Park yesterday.
+I reacted emotionally and made false assumptions about his intentions when, in fact, I was the one who was acting inappropriately by not having my dog on a leash," she said in the statement.

 "I think it's a first step.
 I think she's got to do some reflection on what happened because up until the moment when she made that statement," he told "The View" on May 28.
 "It was just a conflict between a birder and a dog walker, and then she took it to a very dark place.
 I think she's got to sort of examine why and how that happened."